 Chicken and Andouille Sausage Gumbo

 Be transported to New Orleans for a night with this creole inspired chicken and andouille sausage gumbo.
 Made with bell peppers, celery and onion, which is termed the holy trinity in cajun cuisine.
-Served with rice.
+And no gumbo is complete without a big spoonful of rice.

 Ingredients